PatouChoubidou/askTheDB/README.md

 - Vue3.js

 ## Requirements
-Ollama running CodeGemma<br>
+Download ollama and a model of your choice<br>
 https://ollama.com/<br>
 https://ollama.com/library<br>
-using a machine with at least 8GB RAM<br>
+Needs maybe a machine with at least 8GB RAM<br>

 ### install python packages
 create a virtual enviroment in backend folder if not already there<br>